tembo84/tembo84/README.md

 ### About Me

-I'm Tayo Folayan, I'm a Nigerian American, athletic and always trying to learn new things.
+I'm Tayo Folayan, a Nigerian American, athletic and always trying to learn new things.

 I have an electrical engineering background but I'm trying to transition into Cloud and AI.
 So far it has been a very frustrating but follow along with me on my journey...